Dimillian/HyperYapper/README.md

 # HyperYapper ⚡💬

-> The ultimate social media posting app for yapping like a crazy motherfucker
+> Unleash your inner chaos.
+Post everywhere at once.
+Maximum yapping efficiency for social media addicts.

-HyperYapper is a beautiful, cyberpunk-styled cross-posting application that lets you craft perfect posts and share them across Threads, Mastodon, and BlueSky simultaneously.
+HyperYapper is a beautiful, cyberpunk-styled cross-posting application that lets you craft perfect posts and share them across Threads, Mastodon, and Bluesky simultaneously.
 Built for content creators who want to maximize their reach with style.

 ## ✨ Features

 ### 🚀 Current Features
 - **Beautiful Post Editor**: Clean, distraction-free writing experience with modular architecture
 - **Syntax Highlighting**: @mentions and #hashtags glow with cyberpunk purple effects
-- **Smart Mention Autocomplete**: Real-time account search for Mastodon and BlueSky with keyboard navigation
+- **Smart Mention Autocomplete**: Real-time account search for Mastodon and Bluesky with keyboard navigation
-- **Cross-Platform Posting**: Post to Threads, Mastodon, and BlueSky simultaneously
+- **Cross-Platform Posting**: Post to Threads, Mastodon, and Bluesky simultaneously
-- **BlueSky Integration**: Full posting support with image aspect ratio optimization and mention autocomplete
+- **Bluesky Integration**: Full posting support with image aspect ratio optimization and mention autocomplete
 - **Platform Optimization**: Automatic formatting and character limits for each platform
 - **Media Support**: Upload images with drag-and-drop, paste, and file selection
 - **Image Hosting**: Cloudflare R2 integration with automatic cleanup after posting
 - **Smart Notifications**: Persistent notification timeline with post links, status tracking, and auto-collapse/expand
 - **Dark Theme**: Sleek black interface with neon purple accents and glass morphism
 - **Account Management**: Connect and manage multiple social accounts with OAuth flows
+- **Emoji Studio**: Browse and search system emojis by category with recently used tracking
+- **Emoji Shortcodes**: Type :shortcode: for autocomplete emoji suggestions (e.g., :smile:, :heart:)
+- **Random Taglines**: Dynamic homepage messaging that keeps the experience fresh
+- **Analytics**: Vercel Analytics integration for usage tracking and insights

 ### 🤖 AI-Powered Features (Coming Soon)
 - **Post Enhancement**: AI suggestions to make your posts more engaging